-Crawfordsville, Ind., Feb.
-15 .- Surrounded by his family, Maurice Thompson, the author, died at 3:25 this morning, after an illnes of many weeks.
-He had been kept alive for several days by the use of stimulants.
-About 9:30 o'clock last night he became uncon scious and there was no sign of pain when the end came.
-The funeral will probably be held here Monday.
-Lulu Prince Kennedy Indicted.
+Maurice Thompson, Author, Dead. committee demanded the ayes and noes Crawfordsville, Ind., Feb.
+15 .- Surand the clerk called the roll.
+The motion was lost, 105 to 128.
+Just before the vote was announced Mr. Cannon changed his vote from aye to no in rounded by his family, Maurice Thompson, the author, died at 3:25 this morning, after an illnes of many weeks.
+He order to be in a position to move a re-consideration of the vote.
+Immediately had been kept alive for several days by the use of stimulants.
+About 9:30 o'clock last night he became uncon upon the announcement of the vote h entered his motion to reconsider.
+Mr.